freeCodeCamp/freeCodeCamp/guide/english/cplusplus/compilers/index.md

 2. -std=c++11 : use c++11 instead of c++98 which is defaulted.
 3. -Wall: prompt some warning about some common mistakes which can bug your program.
 4. -Wextra: prompt some extra warning.
+5. -pedanctic: this option causes gcc to issue warnings in such cases
+6. -pedantic-errors: this option converts such diagnostic warnings into errors that will cause compilation to fail at such points
+7. -ansi: check your code with any other ANSI standard compiler
 ____________

 There are a number of different types of compilers.
 The two listed are the two that are usually packaged with the Windows